xukechu/Babel-Markdown/README.md

-# Babel Markdown Viewer
+# Babel Markdown

-A VS Code extension that renders Markdown files through a Babel-powered transformation pipeline before displaying them inside a preview webview.
+# Babel Markdown is a VS Code extension that renders Markdown files through a Babel-powered transformation pipeline before displaying them inside a preview webview.
 This repository is initialized with a clean TypeScript setup, testing scaffold, and opinionated linting so you can focus on feature work.

 ## Getting Started